department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/date.md

 #### Reopened Claims

-The effective date for a reopened claim is the date we get the claim to reopen, or the date your illness or injury started, whichever is later.
+The effective date for a reopened claim is the date we get the claim to reopen, or the date your illness or injury began, whichever is later.

 #### Liberalizing Law Change